-- You will submit your source code for testing using the web-based CSCE turnin facility, which is described here: https://wiki.cse.tamu.edu/index.php/Turning_in_Assignments_on_CSNet - Include a README file that provides any instructions necessary for compiling and running your program.
+- You will submit your source code for testing using the web-based CSCE turnin facility, which is described here: https://wiki.cse.tamu.edu/index.php/Turning in Assignments on CSNet - Include a README file that provides any instructions necessary for compiling and running your program.
 We will run it on some other test problems (navigation tasks on a different graph).
-It is your responsibility to make sure the TA can compile and test your program. - You should include a Word document that shows example program traces (transcripts) for all 3 algorithms. - You should also include a table of performance metrics for the 3 algorithms, for comparing things including: number of iterations (goal tests), maximum queue size, mean solution path length, etc., either for at least 5 specific problems, or averaged over at least 5 randomly chosen start/goal combinations.
+It is your responsibility to make sure the TA can compile and test your program. - You should include a Word document that shows example program traces (transcripts) for all 3 algorithms. - You should also include a table of performance metrics for the 3 algorithms, for comparing things such as number of iterations (goal tests), maximum queue size, mean solution path length, etc., either for ≥5 selected problems, or averaged over ≥5 randomly chosen start/goal combinations.
 Use the data to answer the Evaluation questions listed above.